ghuntley/ghuntley.github.io/_posts/2016-07-04-sketch-bootstrap-for-xamarin.md

 ---
-title: Sketch bootstrap for Xamarin
+title: Naming of assets in a Xamarin project
 date: '2016-07-04 05:22:00'
 layout: post
 draft: true